Create a Link-Tree with Roq (45min)

 3. Create the profile data

 Link-tree sites are all about you.
 Let's define your profile as structured data that templates can access.
+The profile includes your info, social links, and your main set of links.

 ››› CODING TIME